0x20/hackerspace-blueprint/system/decision.md

 ### week 1

 The point is discussed in group and requires a 100% consensus to reach a group decision.
-The motivation for striving for consensus is because consensus comes with characteristics that benefits the hackerspace:
+The motivation for striving for consensus is because consensus comes with characteristics that benefit the hackerspace:

 * encourages discussion
-* forced to listen to apposing ideas that can give new insights
+* forced to listen to opposing ideas that can give new insights
 * they can bring smarter compromises
 * http://en.wikipedia.org/wiki/Consensus